-The 2021 application will be available in August.
+The 2021 application period has been delayed.
 Please check back for updates.

 The Edith Wharton Writers-in-Residence